 - Discuss the intricate details of the Federal and State application and licensing process;

 - Discuss specific financial requirements mandated by the Deepwater Port Act; and

 - Conduct similar meetings with State and local agencies to review and discuss State requirements and interests.

 The project milestones of the application process have mandatory deadlines and operate on a 356-day ‘clock’ that begins when the applicant submits a deepwater port license application and ends when the Maritime Administration issues a Record of Decision.

-The Maritime Administration, the U.S. Coast Guard and other Federal and State agencies evaluate a newly submitted application for completeness.
-This process takes 26 days (Step 1) and results in either a Notice of Application published in the Federal Register or a formal rejection by the Maritime Administrator.
+Step 1.
+Applicant submits a deepwater port license application, after which the Maritime Administration, the U.S. Coast Guard, and other Federal and State agencies evaluate the newly-submitted application for completeness.
+This process takes 26 days and results in either a Notice of Application published in the Federal Register or a formal rejection by the Maritime Administrator.

+Step 2 to 3d.
 The National Environmental Policy Act process takes up approximately two-thirds (240 days, Steps 2 to 3d) of the application review timeline and begins when the Notice of Application is issued.
 During this time, the Maritime Administration and the U.S. Coast Guard, in collaboration with other agencies, ensure that a thorough Environmental Impact Statement is developed.
 Any gaps in information may require a suspension of the timeline.
-The Maritime Administration and the U.S. Coast Guard will suspend an application review because of a lack of adequate information necessary to the application decision-making process.
+The Maritime Administration and the U.S. Coast Guard will suspend an application review if the application lacks any piece of information necessary for the application decision-making process.
 Examples of issues that have triggered “stop clocks” (or suspended reviews), include but are not limited to: